Direct Access Audiology Services

 - Improves referral quality from a ENT Specialist perspective

 - Eliminates unnecessary referrals to the ENT department

 - Correctly identifies patients suitable for NHS direct access hearing aid services (currently many patients are referred on this basis then need to be re-referred to ENT as they do not meet the direct access criteria)

 - Gives a margin between tariff price and service cost

 NHS AQP Adult Hearing Aid Services

-IDC is an Any Qualified Provider (AQP) for adult hearing aid services and we hold NHS hearing aid clinics across Staffordshire and Cheshire.
+IDC is an Any Qualified Provider (AQP) for adult hearing aid services and we hold NHS hearing aid clinics across various Integrated Care Boards (ICB’s).

 This services is run by NHS qualified audiologists and we employ some of the most experienced specialists, many with more than 25 years NHS experience behind them.

 The service is seamless with the NHS and patients are unaware that it is a private provider who is managing their hearing problems or hearing aids.
 Patient feedback is highly satisfactory with over 99% of patients deeming the service as good or excellent.